If you want to know why brand voice matters to your company’s success, just remember the chicken sandwich wars.

 If the audience for your product or service tends to skew younger, consider using a more informal voice on social media.
 A great example of this is the language app Duolingo, which channels the irreverent tone of its mascot to encourage younger users to “parent trap your divorced parents on [a] family plan.”

 But on the other hand, even if your audience skews older, you don’t have to forgo a fun persona!
-Take for Coca-Cola, whose brand voice is friendly but not nearly as irreverent as the Duolingo example.
+Take, for example, Coca-Cola, whose brand voice is friendly but not nearly as irreverent as the Duolingo example.
 Coca-Cola focuses on customer engagement by encouraging users to, for instance, share their summer grilling plans in the form of emojis.

 If you operate in the business-to-business realm, you can still embrace a unique brand voice too.
 Take for example the workplace communication platform Slack, which describes its voice as “clear, concise and human, like a friendly, intelligent coworker.”